cleanjsweb/neat-react/docs/methods/index.md

 }
 ```

-Extracted.
-No hook.
 This solves most of our concerns.
 The logic is extracted from the main component, so it's cleaner; the function's reference identity is constant throughout the components lifecycle, so we _could_ avoid unnecessary rerenders in some cases (see below); and there is no risk of executing with stale data since all required values must be explicitly passed in as arguments, and are captured at the moment the function is called.

 Unfortunately, a limitation shows up if we need to pass the function as a prop to a child component, and it requires arguments from the parent's context.
 Unlike with closures and `useCallback`, this standalone function does not encapsulate all of the values it needs to operate successfully.
 Instead they must be provided at call time.
 But in this specific example, the child component doesn't and shouldn't have access to, or know about, these values.
 So to get around this, we must wrap it ourselves.